 Blogs are a great source of relationship building tools between readers and authors of the blogs and this is the ultimate reason why they are one of the most valuable tools of content marketing.

 There a lot of reasons why one must incorporate blogging in the content marketing strategy of his business.
 In the section below I have tried to formulate the points in a precise and candid manner for easier understanding of the readers.

 Why blogging as a tool of content marketing

 - Blogs are the most convenient form of Content management system:

 The other factor that makes it a convenient CMS is that it gives ease of editing and updating the content of it very quickly and without applying much effort.
-The cherry on the cake is, all this at minimal cost.
-It’s cost effective.
+The cherry on the cake is, all this at a minimal cost.
+It’s cost-effective.

 - Blog is your own baby